 Hoping for a relatively easy commute to your office in LoDo?
 Centennial is about a 20-minute drive to downtown Denver.
 If you work in the Tech Center, there’s a good chance you’ll be able to bike to your office — at least until you’re on carpool duty in a few years.

 In terms of home values, Superior compares to Castle Pines.
-HomeSnacks notes that houses in the town sell for an average of $530,000.
+Zillow notes that the median home value in the town is over $700,000.
 We should also mention that few Denver-area suburbs have a higher cost of living than Superior.

 The one downside of residing in Parker is your daily commute.
-If you work downtown, you’ll have to get used to a 45-minute drive or longer depending on the traffic.
-That said, residents benefit from a 3.1% unemployment rate.
+If you work downtown, you’ll have to get used to a 45-minute drive or longer, depending on the traffic.

 We can’t say enough good things about Littleton.
 If you want to enjoy everything Denver has to offer without actually living in Denver, this suburb is the place to be.
 Whether you work in LoDo or the Tech Center, RTD light rail provides stress-free transportation.